ChrisKeefe/685Rust/notes.md

 - insert with overwrite on key collision: `mymap.insert()`
 - insert if key does not exist: `mymap.entry(String::from("foo")).or_insert(50);`

+## Error Handling

+- many error-prone functions return `Result`
+- handle results with `match`, `unwrap`, `expect`, etc.
+- we can propagate errors up to calling code for handling by `return`ing them explicitly.
+The `?` operator does this more succinctly.
+- This can only be done in functions that return `Result`, `Option`, or other objects that implement `Try`, unless we handle the result within the function using `match` or similar.

 ## Cargo

 - `cargo new <program_name>` initiates new project